cat-astrophic/NOAA/README.md

 # NOAA

-This repo contains scripts to create a dataset of NOAA weather data for all sites in the United States from the .tar files available at https://www.ncei.noaa.gov/data/global-summary-of-the-day/archive/
+This repo contains scripts to create annual datasets consisting of NOAA weather data for all sites in the United States.
+To create these datasets, follow the instructions below.

 1. Set up the directory **path/NOAA/**
 2. Make **path/NOAA/tar/** and **path/NOAA/raw_data/** and **path/NOAA/us_data/**